The Best Laptops for Writers 2025 (Famous Authors Choice)

 WiFi 6

-The ASUS ZenBooks are a series of portable thin laptops and depending on the model they may be 400-500 dollars cheaper than the newest MacBook Air.
+The ASUS ZenBook series consists of portable, thin laptops that, depending on the model, can be $400–500 cheaper than the latest MacBook Air.

-You could say they’re a cheaper windows alternative to the MacBook Air.
+You could say they’re the affordable Windows alternative to the MacBook Air.

 Hardware & Performance